whensuddenlygames/TheRending/pages/campaign_frame/communities.md

 If you pick the Abyssalborne Community, take this feature.
 *Being part of an abyssalborne community means you are a part of a community who can be mistrusted by others for your assumed connection to daemons.*

-**One With Magic:** You have advantage on understanding magical sigils and incants connected to the Abyss.
+**Natural Affinity:** You have advantage on understanding magical sigils and incants connected to the Abyss.